How to Read Course Descriptions

 Propagation and rearing of fishes, invertebrates and algae from marine, freshwater, and estuarine habitats.
 Current methodologies and general life histories.
 Global perspective including aquacultural development in developed and developing countries.
 3 lectures, 1 laboratory.

 MSCI 439.
 Fisheries Science and Resource Management.
 4 units

 Scientific investigation of marine and freshwater fisheries.
 Methodologies and quantitative strategies for study of finfish and invertebrates.
 Role of oceanographic or limnological processes on stock maintenance.
 Impact of human exploitation on maintenance of sustainable yields, including user-group conflict issues, and regional/global controversies.
 Lab/field protocols, basic fisheries statistical procedures, molecular methods, computer simulations.
+Field trip required.
 3 lectures, 1 laboratory.
-Formerly BIO 439.